alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2023-07-28-ruling-on-praying-behind-imam-barelvi-sect.md

 lang: en
 note: false
 category: [fatwas,salah,sects]
-excerpt: "What is the ruling on praying behind an imam from the bareilawi sect, who believes that the Prophet ﷺ is alive and present and can see us."
+summary: "What is the ruling on praying behind an imam from the bareilawi sect, who believes that the Prophet ﷺ is alive and present and can see us."
 muftis:
   shaykh:
     - name: Shaykh Ibn 'Uthaymeen